Ralph Cicerone Fellowship

 Qualified graduate students will meet the following requirements:

-• attending a North American university
+- attending a North American university

-• living in the U.S. with appropriate work authorization
+- living in the U.S. with appropriate work authorization

 Background:

 Dr. Cicerone received his bachelor's degree in electrical engineering from the Massachusetts Institute of Technology and his master's and doctoral degrees from the University of Illinois in electrical engineering, with a minor in physics.
 He held a variety of academic and research positions over the years, beginning with the University of Michigan before becoming a Research Chemist at the Scripps Institution of Oceanography at the University of California, San Diego.
-In 1980 he was a Senior Scientist and served as the director of the Atmospheric Chemistry Division (now the Atmospheric Chemistry Observations & Modeling Laboratory [ACOM]) at the National Center for Atmospheric Research in Boulder, Colorado until 1989.
+In 1980 he was a Senior Scientist and served as the director of the Atmospheric Chemistry Division (now the Atmospheric Chemistry Observations & Modeling [ACOM] laboratory) at the NSF National Center for Atmospheric Research in Boulder, Colorado until 1989.
 In 1989 he accepted an offer to build an interdisciplinary department of geosciences at the University of California, Irvine and was appointed the Daniel G. Aldrich Professor of Earth System Science at the University of California, Irvine.
 Dr. Cicerone served and chaired the Department of Earth System Science into the early 1990s before being appointed as dean of physical sciences for the next four years, and then Chancellor at the University of California, Irvine until becoming the President of the National Academy of Sciences in 2005.
 He retired in 2016 after serving the Academy for 11 years as its president.

-In 2001, Dr. Cicerone led a US National Academy of Sciences study on the current state of climate change and its impact on the environment and human health, as requested by President George W. Bush.
+In 2001, Dr. Cicerone led a US National Academy of Sciences study on the current state of Earth system change and its impact on the environment and human health, as requested by President George W. Bush.
 Four years later, Ralph became the President of the National Academy of Sciences.
 As President of the Academy, he was asked to give testimony to both the US Senate and House of Representatives and also fostered strong links with the Royal Society.

 Dr. Cicerone’s research and policy contributions have been recognized with major awards.
 These include the Franklin Institute’s Bower Award for Achievement in Science in 1999, the 2002 American Geophysical Union Roger Revelle Medal, and the World Cultural Council’s Albert Einstein World Award of Science in 2004.
 Dr. Cicerone passed away in 2016.